Advice from AWOME

-We have overseen hundreds of Feinberg students as they prepare for Step 1.
+We have worked with hundreds of Feinberg students as they prepare for Step 1.
 No two experiences are the same, and there are many paths to success.
 Below, we outline some general observations from our experience to help you better understand what studying for Step 1 looks like.

-While the curriculum, which is designed to prepare students to be outstanding physicians, is highly relevant to Step 1 material, students find it most efficient to use Feinberg lectures as a supplement to resources specifically geared toward the test.
-However, it is important to keep in mind that these resources are review materials and assume that you already have a depth of knowledge.
-Popular test-prep resources among Feinberg students include First Aid, for an overview of the most commonly tested concepts and facts; the Sketchy series, for visual mnemonics of microbiology, pharmacology, and immunology; and Pathoma, for video lectures about pathology.
+The curriculum is designed to prepare students to be outstanding physicians and is highly relevant to Step 1 material.
+However, during dedicated Step 1 study time, students find it most efficient to use Feinberg lectures as a supplement to resources specifically geared toward the test.
+It is important to keep in mind that these resources are review materials and assume that you already have a depth of knowledge.
+Popular test-prep resources among Feinberg students include First Aid for an overview of the most commonly tested concepts and facts; the Sketchy series for visual mnemonics of microbiology, pharmacology and immunology; and Pathoma for video lectures about pathology.
 Other commonly used resources for content review include the Boards and Beyond video series and the Board Review Series Physiology and Anatomy books.
 However, be aware of resource overload; successful students from the past recommend using trial and error to choose no more than two or three resources in addition to First Aid.

 Before Dedicated Study Time

 There is significant variation in how students prepare for Step 1 before the dedicated study period.
 Each student is unique, and the strategies that work for one may not work for another.
 The review of Phase 1 material can take many forms and start at various times.

 The most important thing to consider when deciding if and how to review before dedicated time is would be feasible and valuable to you.
 Consider your other commitments to extracurricular and regular coursework, your study style and your stress levels.
 Again, we see a wide diversity of study approaches before dedicated study time, and there are many examples of success throughout the spectrum.